Installation

 #Laravel

 To make NativePHP for mobile a reality has taken a lot of work and will continue to require even more.
-For this reason, it's not open source and you are not free to distribute or modify its source code.
+For this reason, it's not open source, and you are not free to distribute or modify its source code.

-composer require nativephp/ios
+composer require nativephp/mobile

 #Run the NativePHP installer